 ⇒ Looking for other wine regions to visit?
 Check out this list of the best wine vacations around the world.

-Featuring around 155 grape varieties, Australian wine scene will charm you with its diversity.
+Featuring around 155 grape varieties, Australian wine has a great amount of diversity.

 Shiraz, also known as Syrah, is the most popular and wide-spread grape variety in Australia, with some of the oldest Shiraz vines in the world.
 Shiraz wines are known for their numerous styles, ranging from juicy wines with rich blackberry and plum flavors to exquisite wines with distinct regional characteristics.